COMM 483 - Leadership and General Management (formerly COMM 486R)

 - to actively learn from the experiences of classmates and community leaders.

 We are pleased to announce that the application for COMM 483 Leadership and General Management is now open.
-The application deadline has been extended to Wednesday, June 8, 2022, at 11:59pm PST.
+The application deadline has been extended to Thursday, September 29, 2022, at 11:59pm PT.

 Note: The extended deadline is only available for new applicants.
 If you were sent a confirmation email that your application has been received, please do not apply again.